sassoftware/sas-container-recipes/README.md

     --generate-manifests-only
         Will only build manifests.
 They will be placed in the /builds/<deployment_type> directory.
         default: false

     --version
     	Print the SAS Container Recipes version and exit.

+    --help
+    	Displays details on all required and optional arguments.
 ```

 ### Running Multiple Containers